digitaltaoist81/digital-taoist-garden/_notes/5-work/How to update Typography in Jekyll.md

 ---

 > [!abstract] Tutorial \
-> This is a tutorial on how \
-> to update the typography \
+> Learn how to customise the typography of your blog using self-hosted fonts.
-> for your Digital Garden.

 In case you are \
 also using Jekyll \